srpoyer/k8s-nginx-cluster-sync/README.md

 ## Dockerfile

-I used an ubuntu 20-based docker file for my testing.
-You can find instructions for creating an NGINX+ Docker image here:
+I used an Ubuntu 20-based Docker file for my testing.
+You can find instructions for creating an NGINX+ Docker image here: <https://github.com/armsultan/nginx-plus-dockerfiles>.
+I used the Dockerfile from this repo "as is" but made changes to the default nginx.conf file to enable the stream module.
+Stream is used to perform the zone synchronization.
+The nginx.conf file I used is in the Docker directory.

+To create the NGINX+ Docker image you will need either a purchased or trial license from F5/NGINX.
+Please only store the image in a **private** registry or you will be in violation of accepted T's & C's.

 In addition to the API Gateway deployment.
-NGINX+ is also used to act as the API runtime in the "API Runtime" deployment.
+NGINX+ is also used to act as the API runtime in the "nginx-app" deployment.
 All it does is return a 200 along with a brief "success" message.
 You will need to edit the deployment's image to point to your own, private NGINX+ docker image.

 The zone service is a headless service that is used to create a dynamic list of pods for zone synchronization.